Trina Wallace Reg. MBACP Dip. Couns

 Social anxiety, feelings of inadequacy and not being good enough.

-I charge £50 for a 50 minute one to one counselling session in Lee.
+I charge £50 for a 50 minute one to one counselling session online.
+When it is safe to do so again, following government guidance, I will be offering face to face sessions in Lee for the same fee.

 I offer some low-cost places for clients on a low income, and trainee counsellors.